openstack-archive/tripleo-quickstart/README.rst

 configure pacemaker and ensure three controller nodes were provisioned.
 This type of configuration is now deprecated but will still work through the Queens release.

-The feature and node configuration have been seperated into two distinct configuration files to allow users to explicity select the configuration known as "feature sets" and the nodes to be provisioned.
+The feature and node configuration have been separated into two distinct configuration files to allow users to explicity select the configuration known as "feature sets" and the nodes to be provisioned.
 The feature set configuration can be found under tripleo-quickstart/config/general_config/ and the node